Air pollution in South Africa

 Air quality monitoring stations are not evenly distributed, leaving 40% of the population without access to a station within 25 kilometres.
 This inaccessibility of data prevents communities and authorities charged with managing environmental health from delivering evidence-based action.

 South Africa is rapidly urbanising, like much of Africa.
+In Johannesburg alone, $640 million (R12 billion) could be saved if the city implements clean air measures from 2023-2040, which equates to 36% of the South African government’s total budget for HIV and HIV/TB health outcomes in 2019, according to our report.
 There is an opportunity to support policymakers and businesses to implement policies and solutions to tackle the root causes of air pollution now.

 Tackling South Africa’s air pollution crisis

-We also funded the UrbanBetter Cityzens for Clean Air Campaign , which supported young runners to gather data on air pollution and campaign for clean air measures in Cape Town.
-We also collaborated wit Climate Visuals to launch a new collection of free photographs to authentically portray the communities most impacted by dirty air in Johannesburg and the Highveld region.
+We funded the UrbanBetter Cityzens for Clean Air Campaign, which supported young runners to gather data on air pollution and campaign for clean air measures in Cape Town.
+We also collaborated with Climate Visuals to launch a new collection of free photographs to authentically portray the communities most impacted by dirty air in Johannesburg and the Highveld region.

 Photo: Roadside fruit and vegetable sellers outside a market Johannesburg, South Africa.
 Credit: Gulshan Khan/Climate Visuals